nditech/NDIplatforms/docs/STRUCTURE.md

 STRUCTURE
 ---------

-For simplicity, we are limiting our discussion to the ndi-civisociety platform.
+For simplicity, we are limiting our discussion to the DemTools Civi platform.
-Several more platforms may be included in NDIplatforms, and this system scales very well.
+Several more platforms are included in NDIplatforms, and this system scales very well.
 However, listing them all here would complicate explanations.